BETA BLOCKERS:the ultimate solution

 I suggest it, but they don't want it.
 I respect that, too.

-But, when I can no longer endure the excruciating pain actors bring into the room: being unable to do the work they know they can do, being unable to realize their potential because of this agonizing disability; racing hearts, sweating, trembling hands, brain fogs & forgetting lines & abject humiliation (just FYI -- it's never really as bad as you think it is.) -- When this has gone on long enough & The Workroom is brimming with so much of it that getting on with the work is out of the question; then I break down & I bring up the BB word.
+But when I can no longer endure the excruciating pain actors bring into our workroom -- not being able to do the work they know they can do, not being able to realize their potential because of this agonizing, crushing disability: racing hearts, sweating, trembling hands, brain fogs & forgetting lines & abject humiliation -- when this has gone on so long that getting on with the work is out of the question - then I break down & I bring up those two little words: beta blockers.

-I'm still surprised how few people know about these drugs.
-They are generic, they cost practically nothing, they've been around forever, & they are some of the safest drugs on the market.
-Lots & lots of people use them: athletes, newscasters, public speakers, politicians, opera singers, etc. etc. There have been articles & books & there's even a new Amazon series that deals with the problem & the pill: Mozart In The Jungle.
+I'm still surprised how few people know about this medication.
+It is now generic, it costs practically nothing, & its been around forever.
+Beta blockers are some of the safest drugs on the market.
+Lots & lots of people use them: athletes, newscasters, public speakers, politicians, opera singers, etc. etc. There have been articles & books & there's even a new Amazon series that deals with the pill & the problem Mozart In The Jungle.

 At first, actors think I'm talking about something like valium, which beta-blockers definitely are not.
-I'm not going to go into all the science.
-Suffice to say they do one thing only: they block your adrenaline receptors.
-You still produce adrenaline, but it's as if your system is unaware.
-Or barely aware.
+I'm not going to go into all the science because I'm not qualified, but suffice to say they do one thing only: these little pills block your adrenaline receptors.
+You still produce adrenaline, but it's as if your system doesn't respond to it.
+Or barely responds.
 Most people still feel a little tingle of ... something ... (fun? positive energy?)
 But no more than that.
 No "down" feeling, no sedated feeling.
 You're just you, exactly as you always are, when the flight-or-fight (over-)response isn't highjacking your heart, nerves, brain, body.

 I'm including here links to a bunch of articles to read, to see for yourself if this could be right for you.
-Lots actors I know say that using beta blockers saved their careers. (&, I'm sure many wonder why I didn't mention it sooner.)
+Lots actors I know say that using beta blockers saved their careers. (&, I'm sure many out there who have worked with me will now wonder why I didn't mention it sooner.)
 Here's the best thing: use of beta-blockers over time creates an odd feedback loop in your body so that you don't need to use the drug forever.
-It's a bit scientifically complicated as to why this is so, but read on below -- you'll get the gist.
+It's a bit complicated scientifically as to why this is so, but read on below -- you'll get the gist.